xrdocs/design/_blogs/2018-09-01-metro-fabric-hld-2_0_convert.md

 such as NETCONF/YANG or a vendor-specific CLI using Network Element Drivers (NED).

-In the  Converged SDN Transport design, the NSO is used for Services Management, Service Provisioning, and Service Orchestration.
+In the Compass Metro Fabric design, the NSO is used for Services Management, Service Provisioning, and Service Orchestration.

 **The NSO provides several options for service designing as shown in**